Strictification and non-strictification of monoidal categories: Strictification of monoidal categories

 \section{Strictification of monoidal categories}

-In this section we recall Kassel's construction of a strict monoidal category $\Cstr$ monoidally equivalent to a given monoidal category $\C$ \cite[\S XI.5]{kassel}.
+In this section we recall Mac Lane's construction of a strict monoidal category $\Cstr$ monoidally equivalent to a given monoidal category $\C$, although we follow Kassel's approach \cite[\S XI.5]{kassel}.
 We also show that this is the free strict monoidal category generated by $\C$.